8 Reasons Why People Drink Soda & 16 Reasons To Give Up Soda Drinking

 This is a consequence of #2.
 Anything that leads to weight gain increases the risk of diabetes.
 And besides contributes to excess pounds, drinking soda also stresses the body's ability to process sugar5.
-Scientists now suspect that the sweet stuff may help explain why the number of Americans with type 2 diabetes has tripled from 6.6 million in 1980 to 20.8 million today.
+Scientists now believe that the sweet stuff may help explain why the number of Americans with type 2 diabetes has tripled from 6.6 million in 1980 to 20.8 million today.

 Interestingly, women who consumed a lot of fruit juice--which is high in natural fructose--were not at increased risk of diabetes.
 This fact leaded researchers to suppose that naturally occurring sugars may have different metabolic effects than added sugars.
 It is quite possible that vitamins, minerals, fiber, and phytochemicals in fruit juices may have a protective effect against weight gain and diabetes, neutralizing the adverse effects of sugar.

 Researchers from Brigham and Women's Hospital in Boston and Harvard Medical School4 analyzed data from the Nurses' Health Study II, a trial tracking the health of more than 51,000 women.
 None of the participants had diabetes at the onset of the study in 1991.
 Over the following 8 years, 741 women were diagnosed with the disease.
 Researchers found that women who drank one or more sugary drinks a day gained more weight and were 83% more likely to develop type 2 diabetes than those who imbibed less than once a month.

 4Weakened Bones and Risk of Osteoporosis

 Frequent consumption of soft drinks may also increase the risk of osteoporosis,6 especially in people who substitute calcium-rich milk with soft drinks7.
 High soda consumption (particularly cola15) in children represents a significant risk factor for impaired calcification of growing bones.

 In the 1950s, children drank 3 cups of milk for every 1 cup of sugary drinks.
 Today that ratio is reversed: 3 cups of sugary drinks for every cup of milk.
-Tellingly, osteoporosis is a major health threat for 44 million Americans.
-Most experts now say that the real culprit is soda's displacement of milk in the diet, though some scientists believe that the acidity of colas may be weakening bones by promoting the loss of calcium.
+No wonder, osteoporosis is a major health problem for 44 million Americans.
+Most experts now explain that the real culprit is soda's displacement of milk in the diet, though some scientists believe that the acidity of colas weaken bones by promoting the loss of calcium.

 5Dental Caries and Erosion